 Useful: When you begin to design a website, try thinking about how you are useful to customers and how you can highlight that value.
 The more useful your website is, the better the experience will be for new and repeat visitors.

 Usable: Then, move on to how usable the site is.
 Is it going to help visitors accomplish something they need to?
 Is the information on the site laid out in a clear and understandable way?
 Are the elements on the site usable or do they lack a purpose?

 Desirable: Does the website reflect your brand and image in a way that is pleasing to visitors?

 Findable: Is the site easy to navigate, is key information easy to locate, and can users find what they need to accomplish their goals on the site (i.e. make an appointment, contact you, fill out a form, etc.)

 Accessible: Is the site accessible to those with hearing, vision, or mental disabilities.
-Would someone with dyslexia be able to read the text (they wonӴ if the text is too faint by the way), can someone with color blindness see key features like your calls to action, and is there an option to use the site for the visually impaired?
+Would someone with dyslexia be able to read the text (they wonӴ if the text is too faint by the way), can someone with colour blindness see key features like your calls to action, and is there an option to use the site for the visually impaired?

 Valuable: Does the site provide a value to visitors and to your business?
 Does it help you reach a key KPI or help you increase brand awareness?

 The best thing that you can do when designing a website is to think about what makes your target audience excited when they visit a new website, how to make your text more readable, how to appear credible as a business, and how to keep the attention of new or repeat visitors.